 We checked into the Tilicho Hotel and enjoyed a high altitude pint and complimentary popcorn around the face melting log burner that was radiating volcanic heat.
 The group decided to split for two days and whilst weighing up our options and planning our acclimatisation days we were acquainted with Will, a Australian student who was, until now, trekking the circuit solo.
 He seemed like a genuinely good guy and accompanied Emma, who was recovering from illness, on a trek to Ice Lake whilst I had plans for a two day excursion to Tilicho Lake.

-I had prepared to trek to Tilicho Lake on my own, I woke early, during breakfast, a change of heart and a late entry from Jemima and Thomas meant that we would trek as a trio, I was delighted and thankful for the company.
+I had prepared to trek to Tilicho Lake on my own.
+I woke early and during breakfast, a change of heart and a late entry from Jemima and Thomas meant that we would trek as a trio, I was delighted and thankful for the company.
 We left Manang at 11:00, the trail crossed the Marsyangdi River and passed through the small settlements of Khangsar and Shreekharka.
 The trail ran along the snow free, south facing side of the valley and offered views of the icy, desolate north facing slopes that are perpetually sheltered from the sun.
-Half way along the trail Thomas stopped abruptly, his fight or flight reflex shot into action, like a ninja his bamboo trekking pole raised up to where the path dipped out of view at what he believed was a wild bear scampering over the ridge, my heart raced for a second, until we realised it was a yak, but this yak was moving at pace, we jumped into the thicket to the side of the trail as it stomped past and laughed it off.
+Half way along the trail Thomas stopped abruptly, his fight or flight reflex shot into action, like a ninja, his bamboo trekking pole was raised up to where the path dipped out of view at what he believed was a wild bear scampering over the ridge, my heart raced for a second, until we realised it was a yak, but this yak was moving at quite a pace, we jumped into the thicket to the side of the trail as it stomped past and laughed it off.

-The next few minutes were a blur as my heart slowed back to a steady beat, I hardly dared to watch as Thomas followed, but mimicking Jemima’s prudent precision we were united on the other side.
-“If my mother could see what we just did she would be in absolute horror!“.
+The next few minutes were a blur as my heart slowed back to a steady beat.
+I hardly dared to watch as Thomas followed, but mimicking Jemima’s prudent precision we were united on the other side.
+“If my mother could see what we just did she would be in absolute horror!”
 We continued on walking single file along the thin track, we believed we were the fellowship of the ring making a crossing into Mordor.
 As darkness set in, the Tilicho Base Camp appeared at the end of the valley.
-We could see the distant trail etching it’s way up to Tilicho Lake, I was buzzing with excitement for the mornings adventure.
+We could see the distant trail etching its way up to Tilicho Lake, I was buzzing with excitement for the mornings adventure.

 I had just ascended and descended approximately 900 metres over 10 kilometres at high altitude, I still had 17 kilometres to Manang.
 I pressed on and quickly came face to face with my nemesis, La Grande Barriere.
 This time I had to traverse the rock fall section solo.
 Fortuitously, our footsteps had left small stepping stone pockets of refuge and I made light work of the crossing.
-The path climbed and my legs screamed during the ascents, for once in my life I had no appetite and was beginning to fatigue but the sun was shining, the views were spectacular and I had covered a fair distance in a short time, “What’s in your head that puts you in such a fine mood captain?”
+The path climbed and my legs screamed during the ascents.
+For once in my life I had no appetite and was beginning to fatigue but the sun was shining, the views were spectacular and I had covered a fair distance in a short time, “What’s in your head that puts you in such a fine mood captain?”
 Said Mr. Gibbs, “I’m catching up!”
 I recited to myself in the voice of Jack Sparrow.

 Thomas and Jemima had stopped for lunch and as I passed back through Khangsar, in the distance I spotted the royal blue and cyan of their down jackets.
 The final few kilometres to Manang were extremely tough, I was physically worn out.
 I was surely delighted to be back at Tilicho Hotel, hiking boots off and perched next to the wood burner as I annihilated a plate of egg and veg noodles followed by a delicious hot apple crumble.